mikaze0322/suisei-archive-guide/docs/storage/rclone/README.md

 ::: tip

-You can add `--onedrive-encoding "Slash"`, which is special flag that let the rclone only converts filenames with `/` in it.
+You can add `--onedrive-encoding "Slash"` .

+This is a special flag that let the rclone only converts filenames with `/` in it.

-It is important so it won't mess with `#`.
+It is important so rclone won't mess with `#`.

 :::